GIT-MSK/PIZER0/README.md

 Projects currently in development to see what is possible with the RPI Zero 2 W.

 NB!
-This is a work in progress, none of the code is final and may be poorly written.
+This is a work in progress, none of the code is final, contains bugs and takes inspiration from other projects.

 ## Hardware used in this project: